darwino/darwino-documentation/Developer Guide/Business APIs 1a. User Information.md

 	return Platform.getService(UserService.class);
 ```

 The User Service provides a set of function for finding users and retrieving details about users.
 Because multiple directories may be referenced, there could be multiple IDs for a single user.
 Nonetheless, there must be only one canonical distinguished name (DN).
-With this in mind, there are two operations available to find a particular user:
+With this in mind, there are two operations available to find a particular user.

+This method returns the User object corresponding to the provided DN:

 ```
 public User findUser(String dn) throws UserException;
 ```
-This method returns the User object corresponding to the provided DN.
+This method finds the user that best matches the provided ID.
+Depending on the directory configuration, the ID can be a DN, an email address, a short name, a common name, etc…

 ```
 public User findUserByLoginID(String id) throws UserException;
 ```
-These methods find the user that best matches the provided ID.
-Depending on the directory configuration, the ID can be a DN, an email address, a short name, a common name, etc…

 findUserByLoginID() does not identify a user with certainty; only findUser() can do that.